Anti-oil protesters attach ‘apocalyptic vision’ to Constable’s Hay Wain

 Climate change protesters have attached their own image of “an apocalyptic vision of the future” to the frame of John Constable’s masterpiece painting The Hay Wain.

-A pair of Just Stop Oil (JSO) supporters struck at central London’s National Gallery on Monday afternoon, forcing the evacuation of art lovers, tourists and a class of 11 year-old children on a school trip from the room where the painting hangs.
+Two Just Stop Oil (JSO) supporters struck central London’s National Gallery on Monday, forcing the evacuation of art lovers, tourists and a class of 11 year-old children on a school trip from the room where the painting hangs.

-A National Gallery (NG) spokesman said that two people entered Room 34 of the venue and “appeared to glue themselves to the frame of The Hay Wain by John Constable (1821).”
+A National Gallery (NG) spokesman said that two people entered Room 34 and “appeared to glue themselves to the frame of The Hay Wain by John Constable (1821)”.

-The protesters, a man and a woman who wore white T-shirts bearing the slogan Just Stop Oil, stepped over a rope barrier.
+The protesters, a man and a woman wearing white T-shirts with the slogan Just Stop Oil, stepped over a rope barrier.

 They then placed what looked like a large colour paper print on to the front of the large-scale painting.